Netflix Tips and Tricks: 15 hidden features from keyboard shortcuts to how to watch with friends

-With more than 100 million subscribers, Netflix is now the biggest streaming platform on the planet.
-Its winning combination of classic TV shows, original series and films old and new has changed the way we enjoy our entertainment forever and made ‘binge-watching’ one of the most popular modern pastimes.
+With more than 180 million subscribers, Netflix is now the biggest streaming platform on the planet.
+It’s a winning combination of classic TV shows, original series, and films old and new.
+The service has changed the way we enjoy our entertainment forever and made ‘binge-watching’ one of the most popular modern pastimes.

 But even if you’re a self-confessed Netflix addict, chances are you’re not using the service to its full potential and it’s likely you’re missing out on some useful features and great content that you didn’t even know were there.
-And if you’ve never subscribed to Netflix, you might not realise just how much it has to offer, beyond streaming the likes of House of Cards and The Crown.
+If you’ve never subscribed to Netflix, you might not realize just how much it has to offer, beyond streaming the likes of House of Cards and The Crown.

-In this feature, we reveal our favourite tips and tricks for making the most of Netflix, and recommend five shows you must watch.
+In this feature, we reveal our favorite tips and tricks for making the most of Netflix and recommend five shows you must watch.

 Request specific TV shows and films

 There’s always something interesting and entertaining to watch on Netflix, but it’s disappointing when you can’t find a particular film or TV show.
 To remedy this, the streaming service lets you submit a request for anything you’d like to watch but which is currently unavailable.
 Just go to the Title Request page and enter up to three suggestions.

 There’s no guarantee that the titles you’re looking for will make their way to Netflix – there could be licensing issues or your taste may just be too niche or terrible to accommodate! – but if enough people ask for the same thing, Netflix will definitely sit up and take notice, so it can’t hurt to register your interest.
 Bear in mind, though, that the streaming service sees itself more as a curator of content than a library of every film and TV show that’s ever been made.